mariodavid/cuba-component-attachable/README.md

 ![2-attachments-list](https://github.com/mariodavid/cuba-component-attachable/blob/master/img/2-attachments-list.png)

 ### Attachment preview
-Furthermore it gives the user the option to preview the attachment directly in the brower or download the attachment.
+Furthermore it gives the user the option to preview the attachment directly in the browser or download the attachment.

 ![3-attachment-preview](https://github.com/mariodavid/cuba-component-attachable/blob/master/img/3-attachment-preview.png)

+The ability to do the preview depends on the attachment type and the browser capabilities.

 ### Configuration options